frederic-perez/AmE-dictionary/data/dictionary.md

 __in fold__
 __in its own right__ _adv_ :three::hammer: (in my own right)
 __in short order__
+__in the event__ :two::hammer: _Non-replaceable in the event of loss._ _In the event no quantity has been specified, the hotel count will be accepted as correct._
 __in the fold__ _They kept the devious students in the fold._
 __in the lurch__ _The TV series was left in the lurch._
 __in the nude__ _Sleeping in the nude._
 __in the pocket__ :two::hammer: (football) _Standing tall in the pocket._
-__in the thick__ :two::hammer: _Utah Clean Energy has been in the thick of it._ _When you are in the thick of it, that is sometimes the last thing you want to hear._
+__in the thick (of it)__ :three::hammer: _Utah Clean Energy has been in the thick of it._ _When you are in the thick of it, that is sometimes the last thing you want to hear._
 __in the water__ _There's nothing in the water here._
 __in their own right__ _Children finding the (discarded) needles can be sickening in their own right._
 __in-depth__ _He will conduct an in-depth review._